BestReplacementWindows.org

 Structural strength also adds to the life expectancy of the replacement window.
 This is why wood windows have been around for hundreds of years.
 They have their own problems.
 They require maintenance.
 They swell on a damp day, which is why they get tight sometimes.
 Then they dry out and they shrink.
 This is why they warp and eventually rot.
 But they do last a long time (40+ years) because they are strong.
 This is why metal windows got popular 40-50 years ago.
 They were strong, and 50 years ago with oil at $.15 per gallon no one cared that they were cold.
 Today it's a different kettle of fish!

 Enjoy the information.
 The site will constantly grow so come back often.
 In the meantime check out the other pages for the specifics on all the different types of home replacement windows available.
-We will discuss, wood, metal, and composite windows.
+We will discuss, wood, metal, and composite windows, and the pros and cons of each.